 (4) Increased physiological arousal is indicated by sleep disturbances, irritability, difficulty concentrating, hypervigilance, and exaggerated startle response.
 Like the similar presentation of the “flight-or-flight” response, these arousal symptoms are activated by the sympathetic nervous system, but are much more exaggerated and prolonged and have a lower threshold of being triggered than the normal fight-or-flight response, so in effect, a PTSD patient might feel as though they are constantly being threatened or are under attack and must remain hypervigilant to survive.

 Each diagnostic cluster consists of diverse symptoms that have unique presentations in each individual; no individual will meet all 20 symptoms.
 Indeed, some of these diagnostic measures include depressive-like symptoms such as diminished interest in significant activities and inability to experience positive emotions, while other symptoms include aggression and reckless behavior.
-In humans, subgroups of individuals with either dominant avoidance or dominant hyperarousal symptoms have been revealed, which is sexually dimorphic and may result from separate or even opposing mechanisms in the brain.
-Understanding the mechanisms underlying different types of PTSD response pattern is crucial in determining effective individual treatment.
+In humans, subgroups of individuals with either dominant avoidance or dominant hyperarousal symptoms have been revealed, which is influenced by biological sex and may result from separate or even opposing mechanisms in the brain.
+Understanding the mechanisms underlying different types of PTSD response patterns is crucial in determining effective individual treatment.
 Perhaps the most important outstanding question in PTSD research is why some people develop PTSD after experiencing a traumatic event, while others exposed to the same or similar event are resilient in their stress response.

 Pooley A.E.
 Robison, A.J., Mazei-Robison, M.S., Eagle, A.L., Breedlove, S.M., and Jordan, C.L.
 Sex-specific phenotypes in a rat model of post-traumatic stress disorder (PTSD).
 Annual Society for Neuroscience Conference.
 San Diego, CA. November 2016 (Presented Poster)